 The flip side

 Familiarity and routine ceased to exist for me.
 My everyday life changed and there were no familiar safe friendship groups or family relationships to hand.
 The everyday essentials and choices I was used to such as food in the supermarkets, 13 TV channels providing me with lots of entertainment, tumble dryers (remember this was 1985!), Levis, pepperoni pizza, shops staying open late, and showers were gone.
 Even finding an automatic car was an undertaking.
 I ended up with a little green mini with its steering wheel in the wrong place and with a choke, I continually broke.
 Driving on the opposite side of the road was novel and very scary!
 I had a few driving lessons, and in typical English, manner was asked by the instructor, very politely, “What side of the road are we on?”
 Since I was busy concentrating, I responded with “Huh?”, I was then yelled at to get on the correct side!
 The English humour, which did make me laugh, could also make me feel somewhat low, lonely, daunted, anxious, unsure and insecure because it is filled with sarcasm, irony, and – let’s be honest – offence.
 (Apparently, it means, they like you – who knew?!)
-At the time, it was difficult to not take it personally as I was 22 years old, learning to be me, learning how to adapt to a new culture and wanted to do the right thing while trying to appear cool, calm, collected, and sophisticated.
+At the time, it was difficult to not take it personally as I was 22 years old, learning to be me, learning how to adapt to a new culture and wanting to do the right thing while trying to appear cool, calm, collected, and sophisticated.

 Routine is good